mrnabilnoh/workout-plan-garmin-connect/README.md

 - Quickly find the closest matching official exercise name for their workout logging in Garmin Connect.
 - Map custom/named exercises to Garmin Connect’s list for accurate tracking.
-- Explore all available exercises to build their own plans, or feed the list to an AI assistant for personalized workout generation.
+- Explore all available exercises to build your own plans, or feed the list to an AI assistant for personalized workout generation.

 ## Quick Links